Scientific Name

 Uses of Agave americana

-The juice of the plant has antiseptic, wound-healing, and anti-inflammatory properties.
+The plant's juice has antiseptic, wound-healing, and anti-inflammatory properties.
 It has long been used in Central America to treat burns, bruises, minor cuts, injuries, and skin irritation caused by insect bites.
 The flower stalks and the base leaves can be roasted and consumed.
 A. americana is also a source of food.
 The flower stalks and the leaves can be cooked and consumed.
 In addition, a sweet juice tapped from the flower stalks can be drunk or used to make an alcoholic beverage such as pulque.

 Learn more at Century Plant: Benefits, Uses, and Side Effects.